 We know that being black abroad comes with unique challenges.
 You may encounter different forms of racism and colorism or find that products for your skin tone or hair type are hard to find.
 But these concerns should not stop you from seeing more of the world, developing your global skills, and connecting deeply with communities and cultures.
-That’s why our Students of Color Exchange Group created and compiled these useful tips and resources to help black Americans prepare to study and live abroad.
+That’s why AFS-USA created and compiled these useful tips and resources to help black Americans prepare to study and live abroad.

 1. The Black Experience is not the same in every country or for every student

 Be mindful of the fact that being black abroad can be very different from your experience at home.
 Keep an open mind and realize that you’re in a different environment that you’ll learn to navigate with more cultural knowledge and practice.
 That’s why you really should…

 Learn the cultural nuances in your host country.
 Of course, this is easier said than done.
 And it will probably take some time once you’ve landed to get oriented and understand the various cultural meanings, norms, values, communication styles, and social structures that may influence perceptions of race.
 But the more you study up, the better prepared you’ll be.
 Be sure to research the history and current conversations about racial dynamics in the country, region, or city that’s hosting you.

 Think about the “specialty” items that you can only find in certain stores and stock up.
 Whether they are hair and skin products, treatments, or anything else that makes you feel like your best self, take them with you.
 It’s possible that those particular items will not be available (or are very expensive) in your host community.
 If you don’t have room for all your specialty items, no need to worry.
 You can always have someone mail items to you while on program.

 4. Take on your role as a cultural ambassador

 There are many stereotypes out there and, while it is not your responsibility to dispel them all, take some time to explain any misconceptions that you don’t agree with and have some meaningful teachable moments—if you’re feeling comfortable and willing to do it, of course.